-1. Commodities and General Services and 2) Public Works Contracts.
+1. Commodities Goods and General Services and 2) Public Works Contracts.

-5.1 EMERGENCY COMMODITIES AND GENERAL SERVICES PURCHASES
+5.1 EMERGENCY PURCHASES OF GOODS COMMODITIES AND GENERAL SERVICES PURCHASES

-Once the General Manager, Purchasing Agent or Section Manager determines the need for an emergency purchase, the purchase may be made, without competitive pricing requirements, utilizing the Agency's purchasing procedures and practices.
-If neither the General Manager,

-Assistance General Manager, Finance, nor the EOC Director are available, the Accounting Manager, Procurement staff or Section Managers have authority to rent or purchase from the nearest available source any equipment, supplies, services, or other items necessary for the Agency to respond to an immediate threat to life, public health, or safety, or to eliminate/reduce an immediate threat of significant damage to improved public and private property through cost- effective measures.
+Once the General Manager, Purchasing Agent or designeeSection Manager determines the need for an emergency purchase, the purchase may be made, without competitive pricing requirements, utilizing the Agency's purchasing procedures and practices.
+If neither the General Manager, Assistance General Manager, Finance, nor the EOC Director are available, the Accounting Manager, Procurement staff or Section Managers have authority to rent or purchase from the nearest available source any equipment, supplies, services, or other items necessary for the Agency to respond to an immediate threat to life, public health, or safety, or to eliminate/reduce an immediate threat of significant damage to improved public and private property through cost- effective measures.

-Whenever possible, Sections shall consult with the Purchasing Agent prior to making the emergency purchase.
-If prior consultation was not possible, the Section shall advise the Purchasing Agent of emergency purchases as soon as possible after the commitment.
+Whenever possible, Agency Ssections shall consult with the Purchasing Agent prior to making the emergency purchase.
+If prior consultation was not possible, the Agency Ssection shall advise the Purchasing Agent of emergency purchases as soon as possible after the commitment.